cuonggt/envoy-cli/README.md

 <a name="download-static-binary-window-linux-mac"></a>
 ### Download static binary (Windows, Linux and Mac)

 Static binaries can always be found on the [releases](https://github.com/cuonggt/envoy-cli/releases/latest).
-The `envoy-cli` binary can extracted and copied to your `$PATH`, or simply run as `./envoy-cli`.
+The `envoy` binary can extracted and copied to your `$PATH`, or simply run as `./envoy`.

 <a name="compile-from-source"></a>
 ### Compile from source